pekolako/lvm-review/README.md

-# lvm-review
+# A review of generalized linear latent variable models and related computational approaches
-Code for numerical studies comparing freely available software for estimation of generalized linear latent variable models.
+Code for the numerical studies conducted in the review article _A review of generalized linear latent variable models and related computational approaches_ by Pekka Korhonen, Klaus Nordhausen and Sara Taskinen.